Learning What Matters: Steering Diffusion via Spectrally Anisotropic Forward Noise: Discussion and Conclusion

 \paragraph{Future Work.} In our approach, we crafted two particular choices of SAGD forward-noise operators: a power-law weighting and a two-band mixture.
 In future work, several other alternatives may be considered, which can serve as more flexible tools to inject useful inductive biases for similar tasks.
 Moreover, the approach can be extended beyond constant schedules.
 For instance, time-varying spectral strategies ($\Sigma_{w_t}$) could shift focus from low-frequency (general shapes) to high-frequency (edges/textures) components over the sampling trajectory.
 Such methods could more closely align with human visual processing, which progressively sharpens details over time, offering a more natural sampling process.
 Additionally, other domains of noise manipulation, outside of spectral operations, may also present new opportunities for further steerability and improvements.

 \paragraph{Limitations and Considerations.} A current limitation lies in the complexity of relating spatial percepts to their frequency-domain representations.
 The perception of information in the frequency domain does not always translate straightforwardly to visual content, impeding the process of designing optimal ad hoc operators.
 In practice, empirical validation is still required to identify the best inductive biases for a given dataset.
-Future work could refine analytical tools to guide operator design using data-specific considerations (e.g., spectral diagnostics and band-consistent metrics).
+We believe it worthwhile for future work to develop analytical tools to guide operator design using data-specific considerations (e.g., spectral diagnostics and band-consistent metrics).

 Finally, while our experiments focus on images, the approach applies to any domain with an intrinsic spectral basis in which the forward covariance can be specified and (approximately) diagonalized (e.g., 1D time series, 2D/3D grids and videos via Fourier/DCT, geospatial fields, and graph/mesh signals via Laplacian eigenbases).
 In contrast, domains lacking a coherent topology or spectral geometry (e.g., unordered sets or purely categorical tabular data) offer no natural basis for anisotropic forward covariances, making our construction less applicable.